Manuscript Preparation Guidelines

 All manuscript submissions should include a cover letter in a separate document that should contain the following:

-• Informed consent: confirming that written consent was obtained from all participants before submission of the article.
+Informed consent: confirming that written consent was obtained from all participants before submission of the article.

-• Ethics statement: If the currently submitted article Involves research with human or animal subjects or involves pathology reports, etc., then the article’s authors must provide relevant materials for an appropriate ethics statement for all types of academic research.
+Ethics statement: If the submitted article currently involves research with human or animal subjects or involves pathology reports, etc., then the article’s authors must provide relevant materials for an appropriate ethics statement for all types of academic research.

 Submission procedures